JetBrains/godot-support/gdscript/README.md

 2. Restart the IDE, due to unknown reasons, some parts like Highlighting is not working right after installation
 3. Download an SDK from this repository (GD_SDK.7z) and extract it anywhere in your computer
 4. Within Settings -> Languages & Frameworks -> GdScript add extracted folder into GdScript SDK field
-   - SDK is rebuild daily from current Godot master so after new GOdot release, download a new SDK as well
+   - SDK is rebuilt daily from current Godot master so after new Godot release, download new SDK as well

 ## Recommended settings:
 In order to dedent on backspace instead of deleting a line, you can change editor's settings under: